 Our world-leading research centre is a hive of activity with over 200 staff and students working on cutting-edge research to provide innovative solutions for real life problems in manufacturing, communication technology, defence, healthcare, renewable energy and the environment.

-Applications are now invited for a our Master of Science (MSc) course in the area of Photonic Technologies, in the ORC at the University of Southampton.
-Our next intake will be October 2014.
+Applications are now invited for our Master of Science (MSc) course in the area of Photonic Technologies, in the ORC at the University of Southampton.
+Our next intake will be October 2016.